Antoine-Patel/user-friendly-RCAN/README.md

 ```

 You may want to use the --ignore_invalid_files flag to prevent RCAN
-from stopping as soon as a bad image (not found, unreadable, etc) is
+from stopping as soon as an invalid image is encountered, especially
-encountered, especially when using wildcards.
+when using wildcards.

 ### Multiple images (explicit)